Andon System: In Brief

 This action immediately activates a colored light signal on an Andon board visible to all, often accompanied by an audible signal.
 Colors typically follow a standard code:

-• Yellow: the operator is requesting help but the line continues, indicating a minor problem
+- Yellow: Operator requesting help but line continues, indicating a minor problem.

-• Red: serious problem requiring the line to stop to prevent the spread of defects
+- Red: Serious problem requiring the line to stop immediately to prevent the propagation of defects.

 This visual standardization fits perfectly into the 5S principles (Seiri, Seiton, Seiso, Seiketsu, Shitsuke) which advocate for the visual organization of the work environment to facilitate rapid detection of anomalies.